 As a top performing San Francisco real estate team, we handle all details to help you realize your dream of home ownership.
 As your Realtors, we always go the extra mile to ensure that we not only help you find the home you want, but we can win it for you!
 When it comes to getting your home sold, we have the best marketing plan in the business and will do what it takes to get you the highest possible price.

 We thought you might have a little fun playing with calculations.
-You may perform calculations based upon your own specific financial situation and future projections, and can also see the definitions for all the terms used in this analysis here:
+You may perform calculations based upon your own specific financial situation and future projections and also see the definitions for all the terms used in this analysis:

 Please Note: Rent vs. buy calculations can be performed a variety of ways, and results will depend on your own financial circumstances and economic projections, which you should review with your accountant.
 The below calculations represent just one scenario.

-This rent vs. buy analysis compares the monthly housing cost of buying a San Francisco home at the Q4 2014 median sales price of $1,050,000—adjusting for tax deductions and principal pay-down of the mortgage—with the cost of renting a San Francisco 2-bedroom apartment at the Q4 2014 median asking rent of approximately $4500/month (per Rentbits.com).
+This rent vs. buy analysis compares the monthly housing cost of buying a San Francisco home at the Q4 2019 median sales price of $1,600,000—adjusting for tax deductions and principal pay-down of the mortgage—with the cost of renting a San Francisco 2-bedroom apartment at the Q4 2019 median asking rent of approximately $4750/month (as of 10/19 per Zumper.com).
 It also attempts to compare—while adjusting for inflation and other factors—projected asset appreciation between investing the down-payment monies (instead of buying a home) and using them in one’s home purchase.

-Assumptions: 20% down-payment ($210,000); 30-year fixed-rate loan at an APR of 4%; and closing costs; property taxes; ongoing insurance and maintenance costs; annual inflation (2%), outside investment returns (3% after taxes) and home appreciation rates (5%) – all at what seems to us to be reasonable projections.
+Assumptions: 20% down-payment ($320,000); 30-year fixed-rate loan at an APR of 3.8%; and closing costs; property taxes; ongoing insurance and maintenance costs; annual inflation (2%), outside investment returns (3% after taxes) and home appreciation rates (5%) – all at what seems to us to be reasonable projections.
 We’ve used a combined income tax rate of 25% for the mortgage interest and property tax deduction.
-But when projecting variable economic factors over long periods of time, many of these figures will simply be best guesstimates.
+When projecting variable economic factors over long periods of time, many of these figures will simply be best guesstimates.

 Home Buying Process in Detail